megrxu/imagio/README.md

 ## Endpoints

-ImmI provides the following endpoints:
+`immi` provides the following endpoints:

 - POST: `/api/upload` - Use this endpoint to upload images.
 - GET: `/`, `/upload`, `/api/list` - Use these endpoints to upload and list uploaded images.